ANNUAL REPORT 2016

 The results of the project:

-3. for performing theater plays we financially rewarded our actors/actresses, men and women equally as we follow the principles of gender equality
+for performing theaterplays we financially rewarded our actors/actresses, men and women equally as we follow the principles of gender equality

 The main donor of the project: Donor program Philip Morris at Pontis foundation